Nivalyx/osu-wiki/wiki/Beatmap/Packs/en.md

 ## Naming

-A beatmap pack is named after its content, category, and upload order.
+Beatmap packs are named after their content, category, and upload order.
 For example, in the following beatmap pack:

 ```
 F2 - Rohi Pack.zip